Random-Rants-Chat/randomrants-plus/README.md

 I recommend using Node.JS 16.x, then either `git clone https://github.com/Random-Rants-Chat/randomrants-plus.git` onto your computer or download by zip.

 In the directory of package.json, run `npm install`.
 After that, use `npm run build` to build the website, and use `npm run start` to start up the server.

+If you now want to auto reload when you edit something: Then instead of `npm run start`, use `npm run dev`.
+Note this works for both building and server code.

 Go to `http://localhost:3000/` to see the functional Random Rants + site in action.